 Generally, WGS-84 is the geodetic system associated with the differential correction information broadcast by maritime GNSS stations using the ITU-R M.823/1 signal format.

 IHO S-4 Part B Section 200 recommends that all countries that issue national navigational charts should base these on the WGS 84 geodetic system.
-For many countries this simple objective represents a formidable workload and will take a number of years to achieve.
+For many countries, this simple objective represents a formidable workload and will take a number of years to achieve.
 Consequently, many nautical charts will continue to refer to data other than WGS-84 and discrepancies of several hundred metres can exist between a GNSS derived position and the charted position.

 During this transitional period, it is important for navigators and other persons using charts to: